staujd02/Pi-RFID-Video-Player/README.md

 ## OPTIONAL HARDWARE

 - MPR121 - Capacitive Touch Sensor(Otherwise use GPIO Player)
-   - Note: If you don't have the MPR121, you will need to use the `videoEngineGPIO.pyw` to start the video player
+   - Note: If you don't have the MPR121, you will need to use the `videoEngineGPIO.pyw` to use the video player

 ## REQUIRED SOFTWARE
 - Python library for Adafruit_PN532
 - Python library for Adafruit_MPR121 (If you're using the MPR121 board)
-- Python library psutil, python-uinput
+- Python library psutil
-- Linux Distros: Omxplayer, gnome-terminal, python-imaging, and python-imaging-tk
+- Linux Distros: VLC Player, python-imaging, and python-imaging-tk
-- IMPORTS: atexit, logging, subprocess, sys, os, shutil, binascii, time pygame (for sound), Tkinter (GUIs), psutil, PIL.Image, PIL.ImageTk, uinput, RPi.GPIO
+- IMPORTS: atexit, logging, subprocess, sys, os, shutil, binascii, time pygame (for sound), Tkinter (GUIs), psutil, PIL.Image, PIL.ImageTk, RPi.GPIO

 ### Setup Instructions
  - Install the required python PN_532 library
-     - Download forked PN_532 library
-     - Run `pip install .`
+     - Run `pip3 install adafruit-circuitpython-pn532`
+     - Enable spi on Pi via settings
  - Install the required MPR_121 library
-     - Download forked MPR_121 library
-     - Run `pip install .`
+     - Run `pip3 install adafruit-circuitpython-mpr121`
-     - Enable ic2
+     - Enable ic2 on Pi via settings
-     	- Open `/boot/config.txt`
-	- Uncomment `ic2_dev, i2s`
  - Setup up video repository scanner
      - Ensure usb name has no spaces in it
      - Ensure scanner.sh is saved with UNIX file endings